LacunaSoftware/docs/docs.en-us/articles/welcome/index.md

 Welcome to [Lacuna Software](https://www.lacunasoftware.com/)'s new unified documentation portal.
-Using the same documentation technology as the [Microsoft Docs](https://docs.microsoft.com/) portal, this site combines every technical information you need to know about each of our products into a single, interconnected documentation.
+Using the same documentation technology as the [Microsoft Docs](https://docs.microsoft.com/) portal, this site combines every technical information you need to know about each of our products into a single, interconnected documentation experience.

 > [!TIP]
 > This site is targeted for software developers.
 If you are an end-user having trouble using one of our products,